Luxury landscape in times of the COVID-XNUMX pandemic - The Next Normal

 Four out of 18 management implications emerged from the INLUX/KEYLENS NEO Luxus study as top actions that should not be missing from any CEO agenda: expand digital competence, make Customer Centricity a core strategic issue, change management towards a multi-generational/nation team character and change current business model.
 Even in times of Corona, these are shown to retain their validity and even become more important.
 This, in combination with the key factors mentioned above, can provide guidance at a time when almost anything seems possible.

-You can download the NEO Luxury study here .
+You can download the NEO Luxury study here. .

 NEWSLETTER